Mohamed Morsi: Post-overthrow trial and imprisonment

 In April 2015, the court convicted Morsi, along with 12 other defendants, including former MP Mohamed Beltagy, for the arrest and torture of protesters and incitement to violence.
 All defendants were acquitted of murder charges.
 The judge handed down 20-year sentences for Morsi and the others who were convicted.
 Morsi still faced separate trials for espionage, terrorism, and prison-break charges and was sentenced to death on 16 May along with other defendants.
 The death penalty was imposed on Morsi and 105 others for their role in the Wadi el-Natrun prison break of January 2011.
 In accordance with Egypt's penal code, the sentence was referred to the Grand Mufti, whose assent or dissent is legally non-binding.

 Amnesty International denounced the court process as "a charade based on null and void procedures."
-Turkish President Recep Tayyip Erdogan criticized Egypt and accused Western countries of hypocrisy, "While the West is abolishing the death penalty, they are just watching the continuation of death sentences in Egypt."
+Turkish President Recep Tayyip Erdoğan criticized Egypt and accused Western countries of hypocrisy, "While the West is abolishing the death penalty, they are just watching the continuation of death sentences in Egypt."

 In June 2016, Morsi was given a life sentence for passing state secrets to Qatar.
 He was one of the defendants in the case along with two Al-Jazeera journalists who were sentenced to death in absentia.

 In November 2016, the court of cassation overturned Morsi's death penalty on the spying charges together with those of five other Muslim Brotherhood members.
-The same court was to review two other charges against Morsi for his role in the January 2011 prison break as well as for allegedly providing classified information to the government of Qatar.
+The same court was to review two other charges against Morsi for his role in the January 2011 prison break, as well as for allegedly providing classified information to the government of Qatar.

-Jail
+Imprisonment

 After his ouster, Morsi was held in Tora Prison, in a special wing nicknamed Scorpion Prison.
-A detention review panel, consisting of UK members of parliament and senior lawyers including Crispin Blunt, Edward Faulks and Paul Williams, reviewed Morsi's detention conditions.
+A detention review panel, consisting of UK Members of Parliament and senior lawyers including Crispin Blunt, Edward Faulks and Paul Williams, reviewed Morsi's detention conditions.
 Based on the testimonies of Morsi's family and others informed of his condition, the panel noted that he received inadequate medical care for diabetes, called his treatment "cruel, inhuman and degrading" and said it could "meet the threshold for torture in accordance [with] Egyptian and international law".
 According to his sons, his health had deteriorated significantly after his imprisonment.